Books

 “Books are carriers of civilization.
 Without books, history is silent, literature dumb, science crippled, thought and speculations at a standstill.
 Books are the engines of change, windows on the world, ‘lighthouses’ (as the poet said) ‘erected in the sea of time.’
 They are companions, teachers, magicians, bankers of the treasures of the mind.
 Books are humanity in print.” – Barbara Tuchman

-“Books are…a delight at home, and no hindrance abroad; companions at night, in travelling, in the country.” – Cicero
+“Books are…a delight at home, and no hindrance abroad; companions at night, in traveling, in the country.” – Cicero

 “Books are lighthouses erected in the great sea of time.” – E.P.
 Whipple